What the DAAM: Interpreting Stable Diffusion Using Cross Attention: Our Approach

-\parheader{Spatiotemporal aggregation} $F^{(i)\downarrow}_t[x, y, k]$ is normalized to $[0, 1]$ and connects the $k^\text{th}$ word to intermediate coordinate $(x, y)$ for the $i^\text{th}$ downsampling block.
-Due to the fully convolutional nature of U-Net (and the VAE), the intermediate coordinates locally map to a surrounding square \textit{receptive field} in the final image.
-The scores thus relate each word to that image patch, as remarked in Hertz et al. \cite{hertz2022prompt}, who tweak attention maps for prompt-based editing in diffusion models.
-However, different layers produce heat maps with varying scales, middle ones being the coarsest (e.g., $\bm h^\downarrow_{K,t}$ and $\bm h^\uparrow_{K-1,t}$), requiring spatial normalization to create a single heat map.
-To do this, we upscale all intermediate attention score arrays to the original image size using distribution-preserving deconvolutions
+\parheader{Spatiotemporal aggregation} $F^{(i)\downarrow}_t[x, y, \ell, k]$ is normalized to $[0, 1]$ and connects the $k^\text{th}$ word to the intermediate coordinate $(x, y)$ for the $i^\text{th}$ downsampling block and $\ell^\text{th}$ head.
+Due to the fully convolutional nature of U-Net (and the VAE), the intermediate coordinates locally map to a surrounding affected square area in the final image, the scores thus relating each word to that image patch.
+However, different layers produce heat maps with varying scales, deepest ones being the coarsest (e.g., $\bm h^\downarrow_{K,t}$ and $\bm h^\uparrow_{K-1,t}$), requiring spatial normalization to create a single heat map.
+To do this, we upscale all intermediate attention score arrays to the original image size using bicubic interpolation, then sum them over the heads, layers, and time steps: